IncidiousJacob/SPNATI/creator-docs/docs/basics/newdevfaq.md

 ### Q: There's a character on the roster that isn't getting updated, and I'd like to write for them.
 Can I adopt them?

 A: Maybe!
 In order to adopt a character, you need the permission of the original author.
 If you cannot contact the original author, or if two months pass without a response from the original author, then you are free to take over that character.
 Note that Original Characters cannot be adopted.
+[For more information on adoption, please see the policy documentation here](../policy/reworks.html)

 ### Q: Is it possible to make a transgender or non-binary character?

-A: Unfortunately not.
+A: Unfortunately not at this time.
 When this game was first created it only supported male/female binary options, and attempting to alter that would break too many existing characters.
 While many of the developers would like to be able to cater to our trans and non-binary players, it simply isn't feasible now or in the foreseeable future.

+### Q: Is it possible to make a futanari character?

+This *is* currently supported by the game.
+Please note however that not every character has dialogue options for futanari characters at this time.
+You may encounter issues with other characters' dialogue when developing for futanari characters or alt costumes.

 ### Q: Why can I not make an OC for my first character?

-[One of our rules](/docs/policy/rules.html) prohibits new creators from making an original character.
+[One of our rules](../policy/rules.html) prohibits new creators from making an original character.
 Starting with an OC effectively doubles a new dev's workload, as they need to both learn proper SPNatI development *and* design an appealing character.
 It's also more difficult to get the community excited for a character they don't know over a familiar face.
 We're not opposed to OCs, but seek to prevent new creators from giving themselves uphill battles at the outset.

 ### Q: Do I need to join the Discord?

-A: At some point you'll want to join the SPNatI Development Discord server.
-It's the best place to troubleshoot technical issues or get feedback on dialogue or art.
-You'll also be able to submit updates directly using the **SPNATI_Utilties bot**, so you won't need to bother with any tricky Git operations.
-Plus, you get to meet fellow smut-smiths.
-What's not to like?
+A: At some point you'll need to join the SPNatI Development Discord server.
+Not only will you be able to receive critical feedback on your characters or help with technical troubleshooting, you'll also be able to submit updates directly using the **SPNATI_Utilties bot**.
+The bot also takes care of bug reports and in-game feedback.

 ### Q: What if I have a question that isn't answered here?